How to Pay Off $20,000 in Debt: Complete Payoff Strategy

 Should You Consolidate $20K?

-At $20,000, debt consolidation becomes a real question.
+At $20,000, debt consolidation (compare every debt payoff option side by side) becomes a real question.
 Here's my honest take:

 Consolidation CAN help if: